island-is/handbook/docs/api-design-guide/design-principles/resource-oriented-design.md

 # Resource Oriented Design
-API structure should follow Resource Oriented Design, which should facilitate simpler and more coherent web service interfaces, which should be easy to use and maintain.
-The data (resource) should control the design of the service.
-As the data is the key player and the service is centered around making the data accessible.
+API structure should follow Resource Oriented Design, which should facilitate simpler and more coherent web service interfaces, that should be easy to use and maintain.
+The data (resource) should control the design of the service, as the data is the key player and the service is centered around making the data accessible.

 ## Design flow